skot/bitaxe-doc/BitaxeMAX/README.md

 # <a name="guide">⚙️ Guide

-The BitaxeMAX be either purchased as a fully functional standalone Bitcoin miner, or you can build your own with the following guides in [Assembly](assembly.md) and [Building](building.md).
+The BitaxeMAX can be either purchased as a fully functional standalone Bitcoin miner, or you can build your own with the following guides in [Assembly](assembly.md) and [Building](building.md).
+Building this on your own will take much longer and requires a high skillset of SMD soldering and handling.

 ## Building